-- Melt chocolate pieces in a heat proof bowl over a saucepan containing gently simmering water ensuring that the water is not touching the bottom of the bowl.
+- Melt chocolate pieces and butter in a heat-proof bowl over a saucepan containing gently simmering water, ensuring that the water is not touching the bottom of the bowl.

-- When the chocolate has melted, set aside the bowl and let cool for about 10 minutes while you organise the other ingredents.
+- When the chocolate has melted, set aside the bowl and let cool for about 10 minutes while you organise the other ingredients.

-- In a seperate bowl whisk the egg whites until stiff peaks form.
+- In a separate bowl, whisk the egg whites until stiff peaks form.

-- Add around one quarter of the egg whites to the cake batter and stir until the mixture is lightened and combined.
-Gently fold through the remaining of the egg whites until a uniform consistency is achieved.
+- Add around one-quarter of the egg whites to the cake batter and stir until the mixture is lightened and combined.
+Gently fold through the remaining egg whites until a uniform consistency is achieved.

 - Transfer from the oven to a baking rack and allow the cake to cool for 5 - 10 minutes before releasing the tin.